vasconceloscezar/in8_shop_api/readme.md

 The consumer just need to provide the `limit` and `page` and we'll do the rest.
 Also, filtering is enabled, just provide `id`, `name` or `description` as strings, and the values are filtered.

+### SignUp and LogIn

+We are using `jsonwebtoken` to generate an `jwt` token to future access on our application and and `bcrypt` to encrypt the password on the database.

 > ## Project Dependencies <a name="project-dependencies"></a>